Consensys/tessera/README.md

 # Tessera

-A stateless java implementation responsible for encryption and decryption of private transaction data and for off-chain private messaging.Each Tessera node
+A stateless java implementation responsible for encryption and decryption of private transaction data and for off-chain private messaging.
+Each Tessera node

   - Generate and maintain a number of private/public key pairs

   - Self managing and discovery of all nodes(their public keys) in network using '/partyinfo' API by connecting to as little as one other node

   - Provides Private and Public API interfaces for communication
     - Private API - This is used for communication with Quorum
     - Public API - This is used for communication between Tessera peer nodes

   - Provides two way SSL using TLS certificate and various trust models like Trust on first use, whitelist, certificate authority etc

   - Support IP whitelist

   - Connects to any SQL DB which support JDBC client